Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases.

-Backward Charades is a unique take on the age old party game Charades, which has been played been many generations at parties and get together.
-In this game, instead one person trying to get their team to guess the word, the team are the ones acting out the word and guesser has to figure it out.
+Backward Charades is a unique take on the age-old party game of classic Charades, which has been played been many generations at parties and get-togethers.
+In this game, instead of one person trying to get their team to guess the word, your team are the ones acting out the word and the guesser has to figure it out.

 Whether you have a large group of kids or a smaller group, they can all have fun getting in on the action.
 It is a really good way to encourage teamwork within your whole youth group.

 Suggested Items for playing charades Backwards

 When it comes to Backward Charades, the preparation is the most important part and it will need to be done before the game can begin.
 There are only a few items that you will need to have on hand before you can get started.
 Once you have everything together you are ready to get to start.

 - Computer with projection system w/screen